OceanGPT/OceanGPT/README.md

 ### Online Demo <!-- omit in toc -->

 We provide users with an interactive Gradio demo accessible online.
-Click here to try out the online demo of [OceanGPT/OceanGPT-V](http://121.41.117.246:7860/).

 ### Local WebUI Demo
 You can easily deploy the interactive interface locally using the code we provide.